SUGAM-ARORA/Toolva-App/SECURITY.md

 ## Supported Versions

-We release patches for security vulnerabilities.
-Here are the versions that are currently being supported with security updates.
+Use this section to tell people about which versions of your project are currently being supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |